CHITTESH-S/RISC-V_SoC_TapeOut_VSD/README.md

 ## 🧠 RISC-V SoC Tapeout Journey — VSD Program

+Welcome all to my github repo of the **RISC-V SoC Tapeout Program by VSD**.

+From RTL to GDSII, This repository serves as the **master-log**, while each week’s detailed work has its own dedicated sub-repo.

 <div align="center">

-> From RTL to GDSII, documenting every step of my hands-on RISC-V SoC tapeout journey using open-source EDA tools.
+> “From ideas in Verilog to metal on silicon — this is my path through the tapeout flow from documenting every step of my hands-on RISC-V SoC tapeout journey using open-source EDA tools."
-> This repository serves as the **master-log**, while each week’s detailed work has its own dedicated sub-repo.

 </div>